angulardart/site-angulardart/src/_guides/get-started.md

 Once you're ready to move beyond DartPad and develop real apps, you need the Dart SDK and Dartium (a special build of Chromium with the Dart VM).

+As you install, **note the paths to the SDK and Dartium.**
+You'll need them in step 4.

 <ul class="tabs__top-bar">
     <li class="tab-link current" data-tab="tab-sdk-install-windows">Windows</li>
     <li class="tab-link" data-tab="tab-sdk-install-linux">Linux</li>